Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 Each weapon now has a Mastery property, as shown in the weapon tables.
 That property is usable only by a character who has a feature, such as Weapon Mastery, that unlocks the property for the character.

-If a game feature lets you replace a weapon’s Mastery property with another one, that weapon must meet any prerequisite specified for the new property.
+If a game feature lets you replace a weapon's Mastery property with another one, that weapon must meet any prerequisite specified for the new property.

 #### Cleave

 **Prerequisite:** Melee Weapon, :weapon-prop-heavy: Heavy Property

 If you hit a creature with a melee attack using this weapon, you can make an :d20-attack: **Attack Roll** with the weapon against a second creature within 5 feet of the first that is also within your reach.
-On a hit, the second creature takes the weapon’s damage, but don’t add your ability modifier to that damage unless that modifier is negative.
+On a hit, the second creature takes the weapon's damage, but don't add your ability modifier to that damage unless that modifier is negative.
 You can make this extra attack only once per turn.

 #### Graze

 **Prerequisite:** Melee Weapon, :weapon-prop-heavy: Heavy Property

 If your :d20-attack: **Attack Roll** with this weapon misses a creature, you can deal damage to that creature equal to the ability modifier you used to make the :d20-attack: **Attack Roll**.
-This damage is the same type dealt by the weapon, and the damage can’t be increased in any way, other than increasing the ability modifier.
+This damage is the same type dealt by the weapon, and the damage can't be increased in any way, other than increasing the ability modifier.

 #### Nick